SHOP COURSES

 Kragnos, the End of Empires, is a powerful melee fighter.
 If your army needs a hammer to throw to your opponent, then Kragnos is the centaur for you.

-He counts as a warmaster, allowing him to be fielded in any Orruk, Ogor, Gloomspite Gitz or Sons of Behemat army as a general.
-He cannot however benefit from their allegiance abilities.
+He counts as a Warmaster, allowing him to be fielded in any Orruk, Ogor, Gloomspite Gitz or Sons of Behemat army as a general.
+New in the new edition, he has a warscroll for each Destruction army allowing him to benefit from their battle traits.

 Kragnos role in Destruction armies and verdict

-The summary for Kragnos is that he is an astonishing model, a great lore that is worth exploring (there’s also a novel dedicated to him and a Broken Realms tome where he was first introduced) and a great melee fighter.
-He does not directly fit any specific army and it is a pity, but as most God-level fighters in Age of Sigmar, 2000 points are not enough for units that cost a third of more of your budget.
+Kragnos is an excellent model with a great lore that is worth exploring (there’s also a novel dedicated to him and a Broken Realms tome where he was first introduced) and a great melee fighter.

-If you are playing a narrative campaign with high count of points, then Kragnos would be an amazing model to lead the Destruction side of the table, otherwise, he competes with the Incarnate of Ghur for an outsider spot in your army.
+If you are playing a narrative campaign with high count of points, then Kragnos would be an amazing model to lead the Destruction side of the table.

 Other resources